dse/xorg-monospace-fonts-ttf/FONTS.md

 | dist/ttf/MiscFixed10x20.ttf           | xorg-misc-misc/10x20.bdf                    | MiscFixed10x20           | Misc Fixed 10x20      |        |         | 20         | 15         | 20                  |
 | dist/ttf/SonyFixed12x24.ttf           | xorg-sony-misc/12x24.bdf                    | SonyFixed12x24           | Sony Fixed 12x24      |        |         | 24         | 18         | 24                  |
 | dist/ttf/SonyFixed8x16.ttf            | xorg-sony-misc/8x16.bdf                     | SonyFixed8x16            | Sony Fixed 8x16       |        |         | 16         | 12         | 16                  |

+## Setting The Font Size

+If you want a non-blurry appearance, as if you're actually using a pixel font instead of a vector font, each font has a specific size you need to set it to.

+### Windows

+On Windows systems, you almost always specify the **point** size.
+Consult the "Point Size" column above.

+### macOS

+On macOS systems, you almost always specify the **pixel** size.
+Consult the "Pixel Size" column above.

+## About The Font Sizes

+### Font Family Names

+Each pixel size is a separate font family name.

+The Lucida Typewriter and DEC Terminal fonts are named after their (nominal) point sizes.
+The A fonts are the 75dpi fonts; the B fonts are the 100dpi fonts.

+The Misc Fixed and Sony Fixed fonts are named after their pixel sizes.